-"Use this [social media] as a lense into the consumer," said Pete Blackshaw, evp, Digital Strategic Services at Nielsen Media Research.
+“Use this as a lense into the consumer,” said Pete Blackshaw, evp, Digital Strategic Services at Nielsen Media Research.

 But while social is getting a lot of attention, it will never reach large scale.
 Rather, said Bryan Wiener, CEO of 360i, social media can greatly enhance traditional media (such as television) and provide a host of consumer touchpoints that haven’t been available to marketers before.